Dhicks-dev/code-quiz/README.md

 # code-quiz
-A time quiz on Javascript fundamentals
+A timed quiz on Javascript fundamentals